Employment Law

 - A bona fide, provable case where an employee’s training, experience, or education is the determining factor, not their sex, that is motivated by business necessity.

-According to California Equal Pay Act, an employer must prove that one of these factors was the only reason for the pay differential and was applied reasonably to the employee.
+According to the California Equal Pay Act, an employer must prove that one of these factors was the only reason for the pay differential and was applied reasonably to the employee.
 If there is any other reason, including prior salary, it is illegal for an employer to pay employees of one sex or ethnicity different from another.

 What is more, you do not even have to prove that you were intentionally injured by your employer.
 In contrast to other statutes against discrimination, such as the California Fair Employment and Housing Act, which require proven intent, you just need to show you received unequal pay.
 In the state of California, you are also legally able to ask any employee what their pay is, to prove how you have received less.